Floyd Bennett Field: Commercial use

 From May 23, 1931, through the end of the year, the airport recorded 1,153 commercial aircraft and 605 military craft, which made a combined 25,000 landings.
 According to the 1932 Annual Report from the Department of Docks, Floyd Bennett Field had become "the most desirable American Field as an ocean hop terminal": at least four transatlantic flights had occurred there that year, and at least four more flights had been scheduled for 1933.
-By 1933, Floyd Bennett Field accommodated more flights than Newark Airport: there were 51,828 arrivals and departures at Bennett Field in 1933, compared to 19,232 at Newark the same year.
-By number of flights, Bennett Field was the second-busiest airport in the U.S. that year, behind only Oakland International Airport in California.
+By 1933, Floyd Bennett Field accommodated more flights than Newark Airport: there were 51,828 arrivals and departures at Floyd Bennett Field in 1933, compared to 19,232 at Newark the same year.
+By number of flights, Floyd Bennett Field was the second-busiest airport in the U.S. that year, behind only Oakland International Airport in California.

 Floyd Bennett Field was never a commercial success due to its distance from the rest of New York City.
-Through 1934, there were no commercial passenger airlines that made regular scheduled arrivals or departures at Bennett Field.
-This was partly because Bennett Field was never able to secure a lucrative stream of airmail traffic, which went to Newark Airport instead.
-According to the 1933 annual report, Newark Airport carried 120,000 airline passengers, 1.5 e6lb of mail, and 425,000 lb of express mail, as opposed to Bennett Field's 52 airline passengers, 98 bags of mail, and 100 lb of express.
-According to Tony Wrenn, most of the passenger aircraft and mail planes that landed at Bennett Field likely only did so because the planes could not land at Newark Airport.
-In 1937, American Airlines became the only commercial airline that regularly operated at Bennett Field, and for one specific flight: an air shuttle from New York to Boston.
-Seaplane taxi routes running from Bennett Field to East 34th Street Heliport and Lower Manhattan Heliport were established, but they failed to attract airlines.
+Through 1934, there were no commercial passenger airlines that made regular scheduled arrivals or departures at Floyd Bennett Field.
+This was partly because Floyd Bennett Field was never able to secure a lucrative stream of airmail traffic, which went to Newark Airport instead.
+According to the 1933 annual report, Newark Airport carried 120,000 airline passengers, 1.5 e6lb of mail, and 425,000 lb of express mail, as opposed to Floyd Bennett Field's 52 airline passengers, 98 bags of mail, and 100 lb of express.
+According to Tony Wrenn, most of the passenger aircraft and mail planes that landed at Floyd Bennett Field likely only did so because the planes could not land at Newark Airport.
+In 1937, American Airlines became the only commercial airline that regularly operated at Floyd Bennett Field, and for one specific flight: an air shuttle from New York to Boston.
+Seaplane taxi routes running from Floyd Bennett Field to piers on the East River at Wall Street and 31st Street were established, but they failed to attract airlines.